BooleanWhale/Blockchain-Transaction-Testing-Page/README.md

 ## Features

-- Live Timestamp: Displays the current date and time.
+- Live Timestamp: Displays the current time.
 - Dark Mode Toggle: Users can switch between light and dark themes.
 - Ethereum Wallet Generation: Generates a new Ethereum wallet and displays the public key.
 - MetaMask Connection: Connects to MetaMask for wallet interactions.